guildantix/eq-nag/guides/advanced-triggers.md

 ![image](https://user-images.githubusercontent.com/66176124/136701658-a83a9400-c25f-4781-8ac5-f8e30d046c93.png)

-Capture phrases can be either simple text or regular expressions.
-These are the phrases that are watched for in the log file.
+Capture phrases can be in simple text or regular expressions.
+The capture phrases are matched against log entries and used to execute trigger actions.

 There are several options when setting up capture phrase(s): capture method, cooldown, and the capture phrases.